Treme’s David Simon

 We have become something other than what we claim for the American dream and all because of our inability to basically share, to even contemplate a socialist impulse.

-Watch the video to hear the entire speech or read an extended excerpt published in The Guardian.
+You can read an extended excerpt of Simon’s speech published in The Guardian.

 It’s always interesting to hear the language people use to talk about their work.
 When David Simon talks about creating television programs, he talks about “the currency” that ensures popular success: “violence, sex, and comedy.”

 As a one-hour drama, Treme apparently wasn’t funny enough, sexy enough or violent enough to attract high ratings.